Employment Opportunities

 • Following and reinforcing security and safety protocols

-• Providing conflict resolution, with guidance from the main office
+• Providing conflict resolution, with guidance from the Early Voting Manager and main office

 • Serving as liaison with the facility host, rovers, third-party security teams, and the main office